yatharth711/covid19Trends/README.md

 # Group 18  - Effeciency of Lockdown in countries during COVID-19(During the timeframe of April to Sepetember 2020)

-- Your title can change over time.

 ## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).
+Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://youtu.be/mxrydnNDoyQ?si=c2zyzDxibYaF5lJk).

 ## Describe your topic/interest in about 150-200 words